Bashar-Owainat/Lab02-UnitTests-Documentation/README.md

 # Lab02-UnitTests-Documentation
 ### WELCOME TO OUR ATM APP
-This is a program that allows you to do three main operations in our bank account deposit, withdraw and view balance.
+This is a program that allows you to do three main operations in your bank account whitch are deposit, withdraw and view balance.
 After you finish you will get a receipt with all the transactions you did.

 ## How to use:
 The program will give you 4 optoins to choose from: